Chapter 104 BWV 211 Schweigt stille, plaudert nicht

 Once again, Bach commences with a three-bar phrase and the vocal writing is forthright and direct.
 This aria is more through-composed than the previous two and the melismas towards the end remind us of how little Bach has used this device so far in the cantata.
 On kömmt----and----fort----they emphasise the good fortune of the man who finds his daughter's weak spots, a line which also delivers the neat little codetta (bars 51-3) completing a perfectly crafted, miniature operatic scena.

 But whatever his reservation might have been, he finds the appropriate solution; or so he thinks!
-In the following recitative he plays his trump card; in short, there will be no husband for you if you continue to drink coffee.
+He now plays his trump card; in short, there will be no husband for you if you continue to drink coffee.
 Liesgen agrees to this immediately; a little too quickly one suspects, as she gives the impression, to the audience if not to her father, that this was what she was after all along.
 Schlendrian concludes on a positive, even smug note----well then, you shall get a husband, then.

 But this is not quite good enough for the willful lass.
 Having extracted the agreement in principle, she wants action immediately!
 Her next aria is devoted to this very point as she entreats her father----do it now, this very day, so that I may take a lover to bed instead of coffee!
 That sounds quite satisfactory for all concerned but, as we shall see, she is determined to have both!